wtsi-hgi/hgi-vault/doc/design.md

 downstream handler to decode these, if necessary.

 Note that, if required, it is the downstream handler's responsibility to delete staged files from vaults, once they are archived.
+Failing to delete staged files will cause the vault to increase in size in perpetuity.

 ##### AMQP Architecture

-**TODO** Message queue design
+The message queue must be a service that supports AMQP.
+It should have one exchange that accepts the routing key of `archive`, which routes to a single queue named `staged`.